Myndex/TuttleAndButtle/README.md

 > _WCAG 3 is still not ready.
 In fact, there haven’t been any meaningful updates to the draft since this article was initially published.
 The proposed charter for the WCAG WG has a completion date of Q2/2026, which is probably unrealistic.
 (Minor WCAG 2 updates took between 5 and 10 years, but now they want to create an entirely new standard with new testing requirements and documentation in three years?)_

- Hasty Generalization, post hoc ergo propter hoc, reciting facts not in evidence
+ Logical fallacies: Hasty Generalization, post hoc ergo propter hoc, reciting facts not in evidence